Fort Lauderdale Property Division Lawyers

 Since courts have a strong preference for maintaining stability for children, they can award the marital residence for use and possession by the spouse with the most overnight timesharing (parenting plan).
 Similarly a self-employed spouse may use part of a home for business purposes.
 Personal or business, division of marital assets can be complex.
 I help clients understand the law, the issues and what makes the most sense for their situation.

-Contact the Family Law Department of KO Lawyers in Ft.
-Lauderdale to discuss your divorce and marital property division with seasoned, board-certified lawyers.
-You can reach us at (954) 525-4100.
+Contact Curtis R. Cowan, P.A. in Ft.
+Lauderdale to discuss your divorce and marital property division with a seasoned, board-certified lawyer.
+You can reach us at (954) 953-2575.